sophyzhou/presentation4/Introduction.md

 #Objective-C Introduction

 Objective-C is the primary programming language for Apple’s iOS and OS X operating systems.
-It is a compiled, general purpose language which can build everything from command line utilities to animated GUIs.
+It is a compiled, general-purpose and object-oriented language which can build everything from command line utilities to animated GUIs.
 It also provides many tools for maintaining large, scalable frameworks.

   [<i class="icon-file"></i>Relation with C and C++](#relation-with-c-and-c)